AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Identify & evaluate vendors

-To create a shortlist amongst all chatbot platforms, focus on vendors with the highest employee count as an indication of market success and overreach.
-Read users’ reviews on aggregators’ websites like G2, and customers’ case studies.
+To create a shortlist amongst all chatbot platforms, focus on vendors with the highest employee count as an indicator of market success and overreach.
+Read users’ reviews on aggregators’ websites like G2 and customers’ case studies.

 Especially if you are in a data-sensitive industry, like healthcare, see if they have developed chatbots for that sector before.
 Take advantage of vendors’ free chatbots and demos to see if they suit your needs.